7 Best Kansas Basketball Players of All Time, Ranked

 The No. 12 pick in the 2003 NBA draft, Collison played four seasons for the Jayhawks.
 He averaged 14.8 points, eight rebounds, and 1.7 blocks per game across his 142 games.

-He was a first-team All-American, NABC Player of the Year, and All-Big 12 in 2003, adding another All-Big 12 in 2001.
+He was a first-team All-American, NABC Player of the Year, and All-Big 12 in 2003, and he added another All-Big 12 in 2001.
 His No. 4 is retired by the team.

 During the 2002-03 season, he averaged 18.5 points and ten rebounds per game.